Skip to content

 • Determine who must pay mortgage/rent and other associated costs

-• Provide time to enable someone to consider their longer term living options
+• Provide time to enable someone to consider their longer-term living options

 How Long Does an Occupation Order Last?